 As the national grid company, Swissgrid has been responsible for the operation, safety and expansion of the 6,700 km-long extra-high-voltage grid since 2009.

-Swissgrid employs around 450 highly qualified people from 24 countries at its sites in Laufenburg, Frick, Prilly and (from mid-2018) Aarau as well as in its regional offices in Castione, Landquart, Ostermundigen and Uznach.
+Swissgrid employs around 450 highly qualified people from 24 countries at its sites in Aarau and Prilly as well as in its regional offices in Castione, Landquart, Laufenburg, Ostermundigen and Uznach.
 As a member of the European Network of Transmission System Operators for Electricity (ENTSO-E), Swissgrid also supports the coordination and grid utilisation activities in the European exchange of electricity.

 Swissgrid was founded in 2006 in response to the gradual liberalisation of the Swiss electricity market.
 Since 2008, the Electricity Supply Act has stipulated that the transmission grid must be owned by the national grid company.
 Swissgrid took over the grid in 2013, which represented an important milestone on the path towards electricity market liberalisation.